-The Interim Administrator of the Presidential Amnesty Programme, Maj Gen Barry Ndiomu (rtd) has disclosed why the the scholarship program for ex-militants was suspended by President Muhammadu Buhari.
+The Interim Administrator of the Presidential Amnesty Programme, Maj Gen Barry Ndiomu (rtd) has disclosed why the scholarship program for ex-militants was suspended by President Muhammadu Buhari.

 Speaking on Thursday in Abuja, Ndiomu said the scheme was suspended because it was unsustainable.